The Great Resignation: Symptom of a Bigger Change?🔗

 That experienced software developers have been leaving their jobs to start their own businesses ties in well with the latest figures regarding startup funding.
 U.S. startups raised a total of $240 billion in only the first nine months of 2021, which is 45 percent more than the $166 billion funds invested in the U.S. startups in all of 2020.
 Recognizing the abundance of capital in the markets, some software engineers must have decided to put their talents to work not to enrich other people but to realize their own projects.

 It is safe to say that the booming SaaS ecosystem and the proliferation of low-code/no-code platforms have made it easier for startup founders to attract investment.
-SaaS companies have recently productized many services such as website design, payment processing, and email marketing, which a newly-established business needs.
+SaaS companies have recently productized many services such as website design, payment processing, and email marketing, which every newly-established business needs nowadays.
 Software engineers can also deploy low-code/no-code platforms to automate the tedious parts of their work, quickly whip up proofs of concepts, and put together an MVP without having to spend months.

 These two developments mean that developers no longer need to bring together crowded teams of experts to try their luck in entrepreneurship.
 Using a tech stack of existing SaaS products and low-code/no-code platforms, this new breed of entrepreneurs enjoy a shorter time-to-market than it was ever possible before.